 One of the friends sent me a referral link that very night.
 I applied and got approved quickly.
 We both received a $50 cash-back bonus after I made my first purchase — an iPhone — using the card through Discover’s special rewards program.
 I even received 5% cash back from the purchase.

-Besides imposing no annual fee, the card had other perks, such as rewarding me with a $20 statement credit when I reported a good GPA (up to five consecutive years), letting me earn 5% cash back on purchases in rotating categories and matching the cashback bonus I earned over the first 12 months with my account.
+Besides imposing no annual fee, the card had other benefits, such as rewarding me with a $20 statement credit when I reported a good GPA (up to five consecutive years), letting me earn 5% cash back on purchases in rotating categories and matching the cashback bonus I earned over the first 12 months with my account.
 For me, it was a great starter card, but there are plenty of other options out there.

 I also could have explored other options of establishing credit, like opening a secured card, for example, which would have been a smart option if I hadn’t been able to qualify for the Discover it student card.